 Pita bread is flat, round bread that originated in Greece, and is commonly found in Middle Eastern and Mediterranean kitchens.
 Traditionally, the pita bread is made with wheat flour and yeast.
 Wheat flour is a major source of gluten, so most traditional pita bread made from wheat flour is not low in gluten.

-While you may have heard the term gluten, and think that it's something you need to eat less of, gluten is not bad for you unless you suffer from celiac disease, in which case you should avoid it all together.
+While you may have heard the term gluten, and think that it's something you need to eat less of, gluten is not bad for you unless you have celiac disease, in which case you should avoid it all together.
 Gluten is a protein found in certain grains, namely wheat, rye and barley.
 Any foods made with these grains, like pita bread, crackers or pasta, also contain gluten.
 In addition, as a tiny protein, any foods that come in contact with these grains or grain products may also contain gluten.

 While diets like the Paleo diet recommend you eliminate gluten from your diet to aid in weight loss, the only reason you need to avoid gluten is if you have a medical condition called celiac disease.
 When someone with celiac disease eats a food containing gluten -- even a tiny amount -- her immune system reacts by attacking the digestive system, destroying the tiny villi needed for nutrient absorption, which can lead to malabsorption and malnutrition.
 Treatment for celiac disease requires that you follow a gluten-free diet.